-When smartwatches emerged in 2013, they were mostly worn by men.
+When smartwatches first emerged in 2013, they were mostly worn by men.
 The thick, dark straps and clunky clockfaces didn’t hold much appeal for women.
 No wonder it’s taken so long to compile a list of the best smartwatches for women.

 Between 2014 and 2016, manufacturers began adding diamantes to watchstraps and changed clockfaces from black to pink.
 But most women still didn’t get excited by smartwatches.